LanHikari22/LanHikari22/README.md

 I'm a computer engineer.
 My current interests are in reverse engineering software, embedded system design, software verification, and mathematics.

-I am currently learning about the proof assistant Cubical Agda, and formalizing mathematical analysis alongisde it.
+I am currently learning about the proof assistant Cubical Agda, and formalizing mathematical analysis alongside it.

 ## Sharing my process